ThomasMertes/seed7/src/read_me.txt

   indicate that the curses or ncurses development package is missing.
-I don't know the name of this package in your distribution (under Ubuntu it has the name libncurses5-dev), but you can search in your package manager for a curses/ncurses package which mentions that it contains the header files.
+I don't know the name of this package in your distribution (under Ubuntu it has the name libncurses5-dev and under openSUSE Tumbleweed the name is ncurses-devel), but you can search in your package manager for a curses/ncurses package which mentions that it contains the header files.
   To execute programs you need also to install the non-developer